d-s-d/intercourse-rs/README.md

 they themselves) created.

-Furthermore, not only is it natural for engineers to change their minds about _how_ they want to achieve things, also customers, directors, and thus product owners change their minds about _what_ they want—past plans are just that: plans of the past.
+Furthermore, not only is it natural for engineers to change their minds about _how_ they want to implement solutions, also customers, directors, and thus product owners change their minds about _what_ they want—past plans are just
+that: plans of the past.
 Under these conditions, you must be able to duck-tape a new solutions using a existing code—again, ideally without running the risk of introducing contradicting assumptions when composing APIs.

 As always, _there are no solutions, there are only trade-offs._ Of course, you